 All usage of images as detailed above are criminal offences and if deemed as ‘experimental’ then Social Services, Multi-Agency Safeguarding Hub and Swim England should be notified.

 If act is deemed as ‘aggravated’ then it must be reported to the police.

 If concern relates to a child aged 13 or above who has voluntarily taken an indecent image of themselves, then shared this, this could be deemed as experimental (especially for teenagers in a relationship):

 - Welfare Officer to be informed

-- Refer to ASA Safeguarding Team, Multi-Agency Safeguarding Hub and Social Services
+- Refer to the Swim England Safeguarding Team, Multi-Agency Safeguarding Hub and Social Services

 - Might still be done without parental consent

 This term may be applied to any other situation not detailed above, such as incidents with adult involvement, abuse or criminal behaviour by under 18’s such as sexual abuse, extortion or threats.